b14ucky/sudokuAI/readme.md

 ## Overview

-This Sudoku Solver application employs computer vision and a Convolutional Neural Network (CNN) for recognizing and solving Sudoku puzzles.
-The workflow involves capturing a screenshot of the Sudoku board and utilizing the CNN model to recognize the numbers in each cell.The solution is then computed using a deep learning approach.
-It's meant to solve Sudoku puzzles from my Sudoku app that you can find [here](https://github.com/b14ucky/sudoku-final-project).
+This Sudoku Solver application employs computer vision techniques along with a Convolutional Neural Network (CNN) to recognize and solve Sudoku puzzles.
+The workflow begins with capturing a screenshot of the Sudoku board, after which the CNN model is utilized to identify the numbers in each cell.
+The solution is then computed using a deep learning approach.
+Initially, I attempted to create a Sudoku-solving model using reinforcement learning, with the goal of achieving a high win rate.
+However, when the success rate did not meet expectations, I explored alternative solutions.
+During my research, I came across an article (link [here](https://towardsdatascience.com/solving-sudoku-with-convolution-neural-network-keras-655ba4be3b11)) that recommended the use of Convolutional Neural Networks (CNNs) for Sudoku problem-solving.
+Inspired by this approach, I revamped the model and transitioned to a CNN-based methodology.
+The Sudoku puzzles for this application can be accessed through my Sudoku app, available on [GitHub](https://github.com/b14ucky/sudoku-final-project).

 ## Usage